-The company will list over 13.3 million common shares—being sold by existing stockholders, including CEO and co-founder Tianyi Jiang—at S$19.50 apiece.
+The company’s shareholders, including CEO and co-founder Tianyi Jiang, offered over 13.3 million common shares priced at S$19.50 apiece.
 The proceeds of the offering will not go to the company but to the owners.

 “Whenever there’s volatility, you will notice that small-cap or pre-mid-cap companies are hit harder.
 We’re one of the best performing SaaS stocks on Nasdaq for two years running, until Liberation Day in April,” Jiang said, adding that the performance has been volatile since.